Shooting in Hungary

 Crew of a film shoot in Hungary in 1955Photo: FORTEPAN

-Hungary is among the countries that provide state incentives, for example with a 30% tax rebate system for international productions.
-The most outstanding result of private investments are the state-of-the-art soundstages, that were completed by the beginning of the 2010s.
-These played a key role in the development of the Central European market since they enabled Hungary to be able to accommodate feature films and larger productions.
-This resulted in many international productions choosing Hungary over other countries that used to be considered the obvious choice for filming locations.
-The region’s largest rivals are the Czech Barrandov Studio and the Romanian Castle Film Studio, that both have their advantages, as well as their disadvantages compared to the Hungarian studios.
+Hungary is among the countries offering attractive state incentives, including a 30% tax rebate system for international productions.
+A highlight of private investment in the industry is the construction of cutting-edge soundstages, completed by the early 2010s.
+These facilities have been instrumental in the growth of the Central European market, allowing Hungary to accommodate feature films and large-scale productions.
+As a result, many international filmmakers now choose Hungary over other historically favored locations.
+However, the region’s most significant competitors remain the Czech Barrandov Studio and the Romanian Castle Film Studio, each with its own strengths and weaknesses compared to Hungarian studios.

 Korda Studios

-The Korda Studios in Etyek (which is 30 km (18 miles) from Budapest, approximately an hour’s drive) was undoubtedly one of Hungary’s largest investments in 2007, with building costs of roughly 90 million euros.
-This sum had its result with 6 soundstages, 2800 square meters (30 138 square feet) for accommodation, 7000 square meters (75 347 sq. ft) of storages and workshops, 15 hectares (37 acres) of empty backlots and 10 hectares (24 acres) of prebuilt outdoor sets.
+Located in Etyek, just 30 km (18 miles) from Budapest — approximately an hour’s drive — Korda Studios was one of Hungary’s largest investments in 2007, with construction costs totaling around 90 million euros.
+This substantial investment resulted in a facility featuring six soundstages, 2,800 square meters (30,138 square feet) of accommodations, 7,000 square meters (75,347 square feet) of storage and workshop space, 15 hectares (37 acres) of empty backlots, and 10 hectares (24 acres) of prebuilt outdoor sets.

 American productions such as the 2015 sci-fi called The Martian were shot in Korda Studios